 My favourite part about the island was the contrast in the two visible structures that generate electricity – a coal & gas power plant, and a giant windmill.
 Unfortunately, we didn’t climb up to the wind turbine, but I did get a glimpse of it from my aerial photos.

-Hope this write up was helpful.
-As a thank you for getting this far, enjoy this aerial video montage over Lamma Island.
+Hope this write up was helpful and enjoy this aerial video montage over Lamma Island.